shivajyothi-g/shivajyothi-g/README.md

 - 👋 Hi, I’m @shivajyothi-g
-- 👀 I’m interested in ... updtae on new techonligies and learning new things every day
+- 👀 I’m interested in ...
+Learning new things every day
-- 🌱 I’m currently learning ... cloud computing
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... learing new technolgies
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---